OmarElmassri/companies-portal/README.md

 [Companies-Portal](https://omarelmassri.github.io/companies-portal/)

 Application Front-End hosted on github pages and Back-End/Database hosted on heroku.
+It may gives you at first error fetching or some delay because the heroku dyno on heroku sleeps after some time and this delay because it starting.

 # Usage